nicalbee/NicholasBadcock/publications.md

 ---
 layout: page
 title: Publications
-subtitle: A list of research that I've been involved in that's been accepted for publication
+subtitle: Electronic versions are provided as a professional courtesy to ensure dissemination of academic work for individual, noncommercial purposes.
+Copyright and all rights therein reside with the respective copyright holders, as stated within each paper.
+These files may not be reposted without permission.
 use-site-title: true
 ---
 ## 2018
 1. McArthur G, Sheehan Y, Badcock NA, Francis DA, Wang H, Kohnen S, Banales E, Anandakumar T, Marinus E, Castles A. Phonics training for English-speaking poor readers.
 Cochrane Database of Systematic Reviews 2018, Issue 11.
 Art.
 No.: CD009115.
-DOI: 10.1002/14651858.CD009115.pub3
+[DOI:10.1002/14651858.CD009115.pub3](10.1002/14651858.CD009115.pub3)

 2. Fiveash A, Thompson WF, Badcock NA, & McArthur G (2018).
 Syntactic processing in music and language: Effects of interrupting auditory streams with alternating timbres.
 International Journal of Psychophysiology, 129, 31-40.
-10.1016/j.ijpsycho.2018.05.003
+DOI:10.1016/j.ijpsycho.2018.05.003

 3. Barnes LJ, McArthur GM, Biedermann BA, de Lissa P, Polito V, & Badcock NA (2018).
 No meditation-related changes in the auditory N1 during first-time meditation.
 International Journal of Psychophysiology, 127, 26-37. https://doi.org/10.1016/j.ijpsycho.2018.03.003